Spring Flower Garden Ideas

 Room for a View

-Prolific, sun-loving flowers surround a table and chairs.
+Prolific, sun-loving flowers surround a table and chairs in this welcoming flower garden idea.

 - Flowerbeds and furniture are good garden partners; here, a seating area is surrounded by a lush growth of blooms.